 In the present era, where technological innovations are flooding the industrial world, it has become hygiene for corporates to upgrade themselves owing to these high-tech methods.
-This never-ending spree of technological advancements leads to increasing demand for updated and premium quality products and services, responding to which companies are majorly focusing on software development and automation processes (with upcoming technologies like IoT, AI, Deep learning, and Machine learning to innovate current products, improve efficiency and decrease costs.
+This never-ending spree of technological advancements leads to increasing demand for updated and premium quality products and services, responding to which companies are majorly focusing on software development and automation processes (with upcoming technologies like IoT, AI, Deep Learning, and Machine learning to innovate current products, improve efficiency and decrease costs.
 The upcoming technologies we are waving for the future will surely bring social welfare through technology advancement but it also has in store, a lot of vulnerabilities and flaws in security mechanisms, associated with it.
-Thus, Integrating Security Testing in beginning within the development cycle can help companies to save time, reduce overall cost and improve the quality of security.
+Thus, Integrating Security Testing at beginning of the development cycle can help companies to save time, reduce overall cost, and improve the quality of security.

 “If you don’t like testing your product, most likely your customers won’t like to test it either.”
 (Anonymous)